veksh/ovfconf/README.md

 `--X:injectOvfEnv --powerOn` it sometimes fail to actually pass OVF info.
 This could be worked around with injecting OVF info directly into VM config (I've found with idea in William Lam [blog post][lam-ovf-injection]).
 Basically, one must
-- prepare XML file (see "Technical Details" section for format description)
+- prepare XML file (see "Technical Details" section for format description and example)
 - convert it to one long line by escaping double-quote to "|22", newline to "|0A":

         cat ovfEnv.falcon-e1.xml | perl -ane '$_ =~ s/"/|22/g; $_ =~ s/\n/|0A/g; print'